 1. Create a Budget and Stick to It

-The best way to start cutting down expenses is to first figure out just how much you’re making and spending each and every month.
-This can all be done with a simple budget, which you can create in just a few easy steps.
+The first step in cutting down expenses is to figure out just how much you’re making and spending each and every month.
+This can all be done with a simple budget, which you can create in just a few easy moves.

-Gather all your income documents.
-Find where every penny is coming in from each month: from your main job and side gigs.
-Make sure to count your income post-tax in your budget.
+• Gather all your income documents.
+Find where every penny of your post-tax income is coming from each month, from both your main job and any side gigs.

-Create a monthly expense sheet.
-Next, find out where all your money is going.
-Write down every single thing you spend money on, including student loan payments, mortgage or rent, entertainment, shopping, and food—right down to your daily coffee habit.
+• Create a monthly expense sheet.
+Find out where all your money is going: Write down every single thing you spend money on, from basic living expenses to student loan payments, entertainment to travel—including tiny recurring spends like afternoon coffee pick-me-ups.

-Compare the two.
+• Compare the two.
 Are you spending more than you bring in?
 Are there areas you can cut back on?
 This is where you may need to go a little hard on yourself and reevaluate your habits.
 Prioritize: If your gym membership provides mental and emotional health, keep it!
 But maybe you don’t need those personal training sessions?
 (Or the smoothie you treat yourself to after a challenging workout?)
 In many cases, it will be easier to reduce spending in a category, rather than eliminate it altogether.

 2. Become a Cord Cutter

 You may love television, but odds are you hate the bill that comes with it.
-So, it may be time to join the 33 million Americans who have become cord cutters—someone who has cancelled his or her traditional paid TV service) or cord nevers (those who never even bothered to subscribe to begin with), and save a little cash each month.
+So, it may be time to join the estimated 44.3 million Americans who are cord cutters (someone who quit their subscription to a traditional paid TV service) or cord nevers (those who never even bothered to subscribe to begin with), and save a little cash each month.

 3. Learn to Love a Lower Temperature